 A: Over time gravity can cause recurrence of the drooping, although this is generally less severe than the pre-surgery condition.
 Revision of your breast lift surgery using the scars that already exist can be undertaken if necessary to return the breasts to a better position.
 Q: Can breast size be increased at the same time?

 A: Yes.
 Often placement of breast implants in conjunction with a breast lift, or done as a secondary procedure improves upper pole projection as well as decreases the number of incisions required for the breast lift.
 Q: How can I find out more about breast lift surgery?

 A: Dr. Klainer is available to discuss all of your breast lift questions.
-Feel free to schedule your free consultation at 252-222-5888
+Feel free to schedule your consultation at 252-222-5888